 By simply mixing 1 package of grape kool-aid, 1 package of orange kool-aid, 3 quarts of cold water, and 2 cups of sugar, and 1 liter of ginger ale, you can make a ghoulish dark and murky punch that’s mysteriously delicious.

-This is a simple twist on that classic mocktail.
-A syringe full of blood…well, grenadine…changes plain ginger ale to a good old fashioned Shirley Temple.
+This is a simple twist on that classic blood-red mocktail.
+A syringe full of blood…well, grenadine…changes plain ginger ale to a good old-fashioned Shirley Temple.
 Fill a glass (or beaker) with ginger ale and 2-3 maraschino cherries.
 Add the grenadine to a jello shot syringe inserted into the mocktail.
 Serve them and let the kids shoot the grenadine into the drink themselves.

-Combine 1 can pineapple juice, 1 liter of ginger ale, and 1 bottle of green berry Hawaiian Punch, and add Wilton’s Green Sparkle Gel.
-Serve in a cauldron or in chilled glasses with ice for a mysterious and magical brew!
+Combine 1 can pineapple juice, 1 liter of ginger ale, and 1 bottle of green berry Hawaiian Punch, and add Wilton’s Green Sparkle Gel for the mysterious green color.
+Serve in a cauldron, chilled glasses with ice, or plastic martini glasses for a mysterious and magical brew!
+If you want to use fun ice cubes, check out these silicone skull ice cube molds!

 With 2 liters of ginger ale, 4 cups of pineapple juice, 1/3 cup of lemon juice, and a gallon of lime sherbet, you can make a witch’s brew that’s sure to give you the heebie-jeebies!
 Pour into a punch bowl and use the dry ice cauldron effect we mention above!